-To upcycle means to take an item that has outlived its usefulness and convert it into something else entirely.
-At the risk of sounding too wordy, for an upcycled item, it’s pre-upcycling purpose is usually way different from its post-upcycled purpose.
+To upcycle turns an old item into something else entirely.
+For an upcycled item, its pre-upcycling purpose is usually way different from its post-upcycled purpose.
 For example, I wrote an article on vertical gardening where used plastic bottles could be upcycled into cool planters for tomatoes and other vegetables.
 From a drinking container to a comfy vessel for your tomatoes……now that’s upcycling.

 Plastic water or soda bottles can also be upcycled into inverted planters or handy sprinklers for your garden.

-Mason jars, paper or plastic cups can be upcycled into cool stationary organizers.
+You can upcycle Mason jars, paper or plastic cups into cool stationary organizers.
 Deborah even shows you how to chalk paint a mason jar and add more style to a normally simple upcycled container.

 If you’re interested in more serious DIY upcycling projects, we’ve got you covered.
 Check out these potential ladder-upcycling projects or convert that old ladder to a chic towel rack with this great how-to guide.